poieto/processing-gol/README.md

 ```
 <br></br>
 ### IV.
 GOL / p5.js / poieto exercise with Stephanie Marie Cedeño and Sarah Cheung
-Create your own Game of Life metaphor with processing and poieto
+Create your own Game of Life metaphor with processing and poieto.
+Aglimpse of poieto is presented in this workshop.
+A modified blueprint section of the tool is applied to the rules of the Game of Life.

 **Think about:**